Watt Group | Translational Research in Osteoarthritis

 Joint injury is the major risk factor for OA: around 50% of those sustaining a significant knee injury will develop the disease.
 Models of joint tissue injury have allowed us to investigate the very earliest molecular changes following injury which predate, and perhaps lead to, the development of OA.

-Our work quantifies markers in biological samples, particularly synovial fluid, typically using both in-house and commercial immunoassays.
+Our work accurately measures markers in biological samples, particularly synovial fluid, typically using both in-house and commercial immunoassays.
 We therefore have an interest in bio-archiving and clinical databasing relating to clinical cohorts and biosamples.
 Our aim is to be able to define an individual's molecular risk of OA at the outset and to develop a 'risk profile' which assesses risk of future OA following joint injury.
 This work will hopefully pave the way for the testing of novel therapeutics in this area, with the aim of preventing post-traumatic OA.

 We work closely with the Oxford Musculoskeletal Biobank and the Nuffield Orthopaedic Centre, with tissues donated by consenting individuals with osteoarthritis who are undergoing surgical procedures.